ipspace/netlab/docs/module/bgp.md

       community: [standard, extended]
 ```

 * A dictionary with two keys: **ibgp** and **ebgp**.
 The value of each key could be a string or a list (see above).
-The following example sets a network-wide default -- send standard and extended communities to IBGP neighbors, and standard communities to EBGP neighbors (this is the global default set in global **topology-defaults.yml** file).
+The following example sets a network-wide default -- send standard, extended and large (see RFC8092) communities to IBGP neighbors, and standard communities to EBGP neighbors (this is the global default set in global **topology-defaults.yml** file).

 ```
 bgp:
   community:
-    ibgp: [standard, extended]
+    ibgp: [standard, extended, large]
     ebgp: [standard]
 ```